Lego City Undercover: Gameplay

 Chase engages in combat with aggressive criminals.

-Lego City Undercover is action-adventure game in which the player controls undercover cop Chase McCain, who is tasked with detaining the criminal Rex Fury.
+Lego City Undercover is an action-adventure game in which the player controls undercover cop Chase McCain, who is tasked with detaining the criminal Rex Fury.
 Chase can perform various moves such as swinging across poles and performing wall jumps.
 The game is set in Lego City, which serves as an overworld that contains levels set in different environments split up in 20 districts.
 Each level has a set of linear objectives that must be completed to reach the end, which can involve solving puzzles, building and breaking Lego bricks, and platforming challenges.
 Chase engages in combat with criminals that require button combinations to fight them.
 As the game progresses, Chase learns new abilities in the form of "disguises" that replicate occupations and personas; the abilities from the disguises are used in levels and exploring previously inaccessible content and areas in the overworld.
 For example, the miner disguise can smash through boulders with its pickaxe and grabs a dynamite out of the dynamite machine, and the criminal disguise can break through doors with a crowbar and can crack safes open.
-Besides disguises, the player can also create customized characters or play as other characters once they are unlocked (though they will still talk and behave like Chase).

 In the overworld, puzzles and collectibles are also hidden, such as timed challenges and car chases.
 The player is allowed to use any vehicle in the environment to reach their location, including boats, helicopters, and the vehicles of other citizens.
 Lego studs serve as the game's currency, and can be found in the environment or by solving puzzles.
 Studs can be used to purchase new vehicles that can be summoned and used at the player's discretion.
-A rarer form of currency, Lego bricks, often require more difficult platforming or puzzle-solving to collect.
-Lego bricks are used to complete "superbuilds", which vary in use when completed, such as a structure to summon vehicles or stunt ramps.
+A rarer form of currency, called Super Bricks, often require more difficult platforming or puzzle-solving to collect.
+Super Bricks are used to complete "superbuilds", which vary in use when completed, such as a structure to summon vehicles or stunt ramps.
 The Wii U GamePad is used to further progress with multiple features, including scanning for Lego brick locations, taking photo evidence, and listening to private conversations.
 When these features are not being used, the GamePad displays a map of the environment.
 The 2017 re-release of the game added local multiplayer.